cruzgodar/wilson/README.md

 wilson.setUniforms({ c: [0, 1] });
 ```

-Specifying the `shaders` field of the `options` object instead of the singular `shader` field allows for specifing multiple shaders, which allows for easier switching without having multiple Wilson instances.
+Specifying the `shaders` field of the `options` object instead of the singular `shader` field allows for specifying multiple shaders, which allows for easier switching without having multiple Wilson instances.
 The `shaders` field is an object whose keys are the IDs of the shader programs, and whose values are strings containing the GLSL code.
 Similarly, when `shaders` is specified, the `uniforms` field is an object whose keys are the IDs of the shader programs, and whose values are objects with the same structure as the `uniforms` field of a single shader.
 Regardless of which field is used, the `loadShader` method allows for dynamically loading shaders later.